Funding for Faculty Development

 Individual Faculty and Faculty Group ($5,000 Maximum)

 Directions: Download the UCBA Template for each proposal (one proposal/conference per application), complete the applicant portions and save as a Word document.
 Forward to your Academic Unit Head (and Study Abroad and Exchange Committee, if applicable) to add signatures of approval.
 Note: This need not be the unit head if the unit designates another person to sign.
-This approval is a presence/absence item and is not part of the rubric, but is required to make the application complete.
+This approval is a presence/absence item and is not part of the rubric but is required to make the application complete.
 Submit a final report (see below) for any previous funding, if applicable.
 Save the completed document as a PDF.
-Click on the “Submit your proposal” button at the bottom of this site and find the hyperlink for “Blue Ash” to upload the application.
+Click on the “Submit your proposal or final report” button at the bottom of this site.
 While there is a specific upload for unit approval, there is no need to add it if it is in the application PDF. *Note: Applicants must follow the template on this site in order for the application to be considered complete for review and consideration of funds.

 Supporting Materials ($500 Maximum)

 Directions: Download the UCBA Template for each proposal (one proposal/conference per application), complete the applicant portions and save as a Word document.
 Forward to your Academic Unit Head to add signature of approval.
 Note: This need not be the unit head if the unit designates another person to sign.
-This approval is a presence/absence item and is not part of the rubric, but is required to make the application complete.
+This approval is a presence/absence item and is not part of the rubric but is required to make the application complete.
 Submit a final report (see below) for any previous funding, if applicable.
-Save the completed document as a PDF and upload the application to the application site in the Blue Ash hyperlink.
 Save the completed document as a PDF.
-Click on the “Submit your proposal” button at the bottom of this site and find the hyperlink for “Blue Ash” to upload the application.
+Click on the “Submit your proposal or final report” button at the bottom of this site.
 While there is a specific upload for unit approval, there is no need to add it if it is in the application PDF. *Note: Applicants must follow the template on this site in order for the application to be considered complete for review and consideration of funds.